elhakeem/arabic-digits/readme.md

 ### Eamples
-passing number.
+passing a number.
 ```javascript
 import {toArabic} from 'arabic-digits';

 toArabic(2020) //٢٠٢٠
 ```

-passing string.
+passing a string.
 ```javascript
 import {toArabic} from 'arabic-digits';

 toArabic("2020") //٢٠٢٠
 ```

-passing mixed string.
+passing a mixed string.
 ```javascript
 import {toArabic} from 'arabic-digits';

 toArabic("22 Years Old") //٢٢ Years Old
 ```

-passing mixed string and parsing it.
+passing a mixed string with parsing.
 ```javascript
 import {toArabic} from 'arabic-digits';

 toArabic("22 Years Old", true) //٢٢
 ```

-all the above examples applies on `fromArabic` also.
+all the above examples applies to `fromArabic` also.